 |Yūdansha||People who have earned black belt rankings.
 (Literally: “have-a-degree people”).|

 |Shichi / Nana||7|

-“Shichi” and “nana” both mean “seven.”
-“Nana” is used when there is a chance of your words being garbled (i.e., over a telephone or radio connection) because “Shichi” (7) could be misheard as “shishi” (44).
+- “Shichi” and “nana” both mean “seven.”
+“Nana” is used when there is a risk of garbled communication (e.g., over a poor telephone or radio connection) because “shichi” (7) could be misheard as “shishi” (44).